0

 Photo: ©rollover from Getty Images Signature via Canva.com

-When your heart is not into being obedient, you need to be obedient anyway to get your heart in the right place.
-Sometimes obedience is a great way to change what’s going on inside of you.
+When your heart is not being obedient because you “just don’t feel like doing the right thing,” you need to be obedient anyway to get your heart in the right place.
+We’ve all had those times of being out-of-sorts and apathetic about doing the right thing.
+It’s not a posture of the heart to applaud, but how do you move forward when desires are low?
+In such cases, rote, black-and-white obedience is a great way to change what’s going on inside of you.

 You may want to read:

-A few years ago I was sharing with a friend about how difficult it was to discipline my kids.
-Because he was a friend, there was a “bridge” for him to speak truth into my life.
-He was kind and caring, but clear and direct.
+A few years ago I was sharing with a friend about how difficult it was to discipline our kids.
+Because he was a friend, there was a relational bridge for him to speak truth into my life, and he did.
+My friend was kind and caring but clear and direct.
 He said,

-Rick, as a dad I understand how difficult it can be to discipline children, but your resistance to disciplining them reveals more about your theology than anything else.
+Rick, as a dad, I understand how difficult it can be to discipline children, but your resistance to discipline reveals more about your theology than anything else.

-As I thought about his kind words, I came to four conclusions about how true biblical theology was in conflict with my understanding and practice of theology.
+As I considered his well-placed words, I came to four conclusions about how true biblical theology conflicted with my understanding and practice of theology.

-1. I must fulfill obedience issues regardless of how I feel about them.
+• I must fulfill obedience requirements regardless of how I feel about them.

-3. My weak theological foundation weakened my parenting structure, plus how I practiced parenting.
+• My weak theological foundation about love weakened my parenting.

-4. My understanding of a “theology of suffering” needed to mature (Genesis 50:20).
+• My understanding of the theology of suffering needed to mature (Genesis 50:20).

 Rick's Books on Amazon